 <ReferencePath Include="C:\Program Files (x86)\Reference Assemblies\Microsoft\Framework\.NETCore\v4.5.1\System.Runtime.WindowsRuntime.dll" />

-I can not stand this little XML files dotted around Visual Studio 2017 projects.
-Long time ago, in Office 2003 this might have looked useful, but not any more.
+I can not stand these little XML files dotted around Visual Studio projects.
+A long time ago, in Office 2003 this might have looked useful, but not anymore.
 It does not look useful, and we know now it never was useful.
 Yes, yes, I know, I already mentioned which year we live in.

 It is not just Visual Studio’s fault.
-VS already has very good JSON editor and a such.
-There are very large LOB platforms that MSFT makes which are still (yes in 2018) returning XML “nuggets” like this one:
+V.Studio already has a very good JSON editor and such.
+There are very large LOB platforms that MSFT makes which are still (yes in 2021) returning XML “nuggets” like this one:

 <link rel="self" title="StaleMailboxDetail" href="StaleMailboxDetail" />

 Above XML/Atom syntax, is a norm for Web Apps developed by MSFT in front of SharePoint.
 I am sick and tired of REST API’s returning XML.
 I really am.
-I want each of them REST API’s to return JSON.
+I want each of the REST APIs to return JSON.

 And good old SharePoint is still one sorry mess of XML and XSL.
-Yes you read this right, XSL is used all around the place in SharePoint in year 2018.
-Ooops, 2018 … I said it again.
+Yes, you read this right, XSL is used all around the place in SharePoint in the year 2021.
+Ooops, 2021 … I said it again.

 And the core argument is: This is because of Legacy clients (and servers)?
-Are we really to believe MSFT has no enough organizational and development resources to introduce JSON version for each Web Service and to mark XML “offenders” as deprecated?
-Or are we still to use and love XMLHTTPREQUEST, from Node.JS, as calmly used by some MSDN samples in 2018?
+Are we really to believe MSFT 2021 has no enough organizational and development resources to introduce JSON version for each Web Service and to mark XML “offenders” as deprecated?
+Truth be told they have deprecated some XML but, customers are not happy.